 Once you have your final lease agreement, make sure that you are looking for these terms:

-- Auto-Renewal – Where will the copier go once it reaches its lease-end?
-Does it need to go to the leasing companies’ assigned destination?
-Keep in mind that it may be a far destination and it could be at your expense.
+- Auto-Renewal – What happens to your copier once it reaches its lease-end?
+Does it need to go back to the leasing company?
+Keep in mind that this could a far destination as all as an expensive one out of your pocket.

 - Removal Fee – What is the length of the renewal?
-Is it mandatory for them to give you some type of notice about auto-renewal?
-Be aware of their procedure to prevent an auto-renewal.
+Is it mandatory for them to give you some type of notice for auto-renewal?
+Make sure to be aware of their procedure to prevent an unwanted auto-renewal.

 - Shipping and Packing Fee/transportation insurance – Be aware that this might be part of their requirement and it could be at your cost.
 While more copiers are starting to be more compact and smaller, they are still large and heavy not to mention expensive to ship.
 Don’t be caught off guard with this hidden cost.